ekinyuksel12/TurkeyWeather/README.md

 api.DailyForecast("Trabzon", "Ortahisar")
 ```

-This function will return 5 day of weather forecast from today of a given weather center in an array of daily forecast objects.
+This function will return the past 5 days of weather forecasts from a given weather center as an array of daily forecast objects.

 ```js
 [